javaparser/javaparser/readme.md

 https://checkerframework.org/manual/#stub
 It is a fork of the [JavaParser](http://javaparser.org) project.

+## Differences the StubParser and JavaParser

+Following list is the differences that were added to the JavaParser to adjust it for using as Stubparser for [the Checker Framework](https://github.com/typetools/checker-framework).

+1. StubUnit class that represents the parsed [stubfile](https://checkerframework.org/manual/#stub).
+2. Changes at the java.jj file to parse the stubfiles.
+3. Methods for parsing the stubfiles at the JavaParser.class.

 ## Updating from upstream JavaParser

 This section describes how to incorporate changes from JavaParser into